ReeViiS69/Zeiterfassung/README.md

-2.Main Mode: Filename is automaticly created by year-month_loggedinuser_time_log.csv it should be kinda smart, you can enter p for pause or nothing for timestamp you could enter what ever, because pause or time will always chosen right in release1.1 it also checks if you forgot to end the last day, so you can enter a custom time, before opening another day thru rerunning the program
+2.Main Mode: Filename is automaticly created by year-month_loggedinuser_time_log.csv it should be kinda smart, you can enter p for pause or nothing for timestamp you could enter what ever, because pause or time will always chosen right in release1.1 it also checks if you forgot to end the last day, so you can enter a custom time to close old day, before opening another day automaticly

 default is always to press enter!